brunchstudio/pytvpaint/docs/contributing/developer_setup.md

 ### Type checking

 Mypy is the go-to static type checker for Python.
-It ensures that variables and functions are used correctly and can catch refactor errors when modify some code.
+It ensures that variables and functions are used correctly and can catch refactor errors when editing the codebase.

 ```shell
 (venv) ❯ mypy .